lxysgp/image-to-turtle/README.md

-###Image to turtle
+### Image to turtle

-It converts an image to a turtle code.
+It converts an image to a turtle code, by using pillow and pyperclip.